2016 AMC 8 Problems

 We can factor this expression using difference of squares.

-This shows that 3232 is the largest power of 22 that divides the expression.
+Because is odd, is the largest power of that divides the expression.

 Thus, C is the correct answer.